 The environmental behavior and composition of the spilled oil will largely determine the primary exposure pathways and potential for toxicity in humans, as in other species (see Chapter 3).
-Primary oil constituents of concern for human health include volatile organic compounds (VOCs), particularly benzene, toluene, ethylbenzene, and xylene (BTEX) and PAHs.
+Primary oil constituents of concern for human health include volatile organic compounds (VOCs), benzene, toluene, ethylbenzene, and xylene (BTEX) in particular, and PAHs.
 The carcinogenicity of benzene and PAHs, particularly benzo(a)pyrene, are well characterized.
-In addition, exposure and toxicity of VOC and PAH oil constituents have been reviewed elsewhere (Laffon et al. 2016, USEPA 2017, USEPA 1998, IARC 2012a, IARC 2012b).
+In addition, exposure and toxicity of VOC and PAH oil constituents have been reviewed elsewhere (EPA, 1998, 2017; IARC, 2012a,b; Laffon et al., 2016).
 The use of dispersants may affect the pathways of exposure to oil and oil constituents relevant to human health via changes in the fate, transport, and biodegradation of these oil constituents (see Chapter 2).
 Here we will focus on published research evaluating the effects of dispersants alone and how they may affect exposure or toxicity of oil constituents most relevant for human health.
-The Committee first cover potential exposure pathways and evidence of exposure, followed by the toxicological evidence that provides information about the intrinsic hazard of a substance (whether, at any dose, the substance could cause an adverse effect), as well as epidemiological evidence from the DWH spill.
-Risk, a combination of hazard and exposure, is then discussed, when sufficient evidence is available (e.g., see the section related to seafood below).
+The committee first covers potential exposure pathways and evidence of exposure, followed by the toxicological evidence that provides information about the intrinsic hazard of a substance (whether, at any dose, the substance could cause an adverse effect) as well as epidemiological evidence from the DWH spill.
+Risk, a combination of hazard and exposure, is then discussed where sufficient evidence was available (e.g., see the section related to seafood below).